zismalna/python-telegram-macbot/README.md

 ## Integration
 Procure Telegram bot from @BotFather and replace TOKEN with your token.
 Then send your bot username to your users, and register them.
-The config file is created in the directory the programm is running by default.
+The config file is created in the directory the program is running by default.
 You can change it by editing *config_file* value.
 Can be self-started and monitored by using systemd unit file.

 ## Testing